MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

 > css for madie screen (diffrent screen sizes) is only defined in main.css but used for alls files, e.g. used in settings.ejs

+> the information data holds is different on eyery page / for every .ejs and is configurated in app.js via the app.get function

 - node_modules: ?
 - public
   - css